stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/pinterest-ads.md

     type: "string"
     required: true
     description: |
-      A comma-delimited list of the advertiser ID's in your {{ form-property.display-name }} you want to replicate data from."
+      A comma-delimited list of the advertiser IDs in your {{ form-property.display-name }} account you want to replicate data from.
     value: "<ADVERTISER_ID1>, <ADVERTISER_ID2>"

   - name: "attribution_window"